 For a simple, short-distance move, the standard flat fee is $20 per mover.
 For more complicated or long-distance moves, you can tip $50-$100 per mover.
-But how much should you tip movers according to this sliding scale?
-Every move is different, so you’ll want to take the whole experience into consideration when calculating your final tip amount.
+But how much do you tip movers according to this sliding scale?
+Every move is different, so consider the whole experience when calculating how much to tip movers.

 Calculating How Much to Tip Movers

-While anywhere between 5-10% is a standard percentage, and $20 is a standard flat fee, some customers tip their movers much more than that.
+Anywhere between 5-10% is a standard percentage and $20 is a standard flat fee.
+Some customers tip their movers much more than that, though.
 Ask yourself these questions as you evaluate how much to spend.

 How complex was your move?

+Wondering how much to tip movers for a complicated move?
 The more challenging the move, the more you should tip your movers.
 Do you live on the fourth floor of a walkup or does your house have more than one floor?
-The added struggle of moving furniture up and down stairs is worth paying for.
+The added struggle of carrying a lot of heavy furniture up and down stairs is worth paying for.
 The same can be said if your movers helped you pack.
-It’s a great idea to compensate their willingness to carefully pack your belongings, especially if you aren’t paying for a full-service move.
+It’s a great idea to compensate them for taking care of your belongings and fragile items.
+This is especially true if you aren’t paying for a full-service move.

 Did your movers provide white-glove customer service?

 Figuring out how much to tip your movers is essential when they do a good job.
-That said, assessing the quality of your mover’s customer service goes beyond asking whether they successfully carried grandma’s china from point A to point B without breaking it.
+That said, rating your mover’s customer service is complex.
+It’s not enough to ask whether they carried china to the truck without breaking it.
 Instead, consider whether your moving company raised the bar with their customer service.

-In most cases, an excellent moving experience means that your movers will pay attention to the small details.
+Usually, an excellent moving experience means that your movers pay attention to details.
 Here are the most important factors to consider when judging your movers’ customer service: